Lemoncode/webinar-typescript/00 Basics/README.md

 const clickHandler: MyClickEventHanlder = (info) => {};
 ```

-One feature of typescript that will remind familiar for people that come from languages as
+One feature of typescript that will remind familiar to people that come from languages as
 C# or Java are enums.
 Enums allow us to define a set of named constants.
 Using enums in our
 code can clarify our intentions.